 “Hello there!
 We’re Snowflake and Blizzard, and we’re both albino alligators that live at Wild Florida.
-We’re originally from St. Augustine, but Wild Florida has been our home for over a year now.
+We’re originally from St. Augustine, but Wild Florida is our home now.
 Because we’re fully albino, we spend a lot of our time in the shade or swimming to keep cool, but we’d love to meet you during your visit!”

 In May 2017, Wild Florida acquired Blizzard and Snowflake who became the first pair of breeding albino alligators in Central Florida and one of the few places in the world where visitors can see these rare animals.
 Originally from the St. Augustine Alligator Farm, these two give visitors from around the world a unique opportunity to not only learn more about alligators but also the special care that goes into housing an albino species.